Saheba-T/Sidney_Crosby/scripts/data_analysis.md

 <img src="data_analysis_files/figure-gfm/unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

 In the figure above, we can see that all three subplots follow approximately the same trend.
-In other words, the trend in the number of power play time is reflected by the number of games played per season.
-In turn, the trend in the number of power play points earned is reflected by number of power play time.
-In conclusion, the trend in the number of power play points earned per season is the same as the number of games played per season.
+The trend in the number of power play points earned is reflected by number of power play time.
+In turn, the trend in the number of power play time is reflected by the number of games played per season.
+Thus, we can conclude that the trend in the number of power play points earned per season is the similar to the number of games played per season.

 ## Conclusion